-The video blogger of Nas Daily reputation has acknowledged that he may have given human beings the incorrect influence in his Facebook submit of except for Singaporeans from being taken into consideration for a job in his agency.
+The video blogger of Nas Daily’s reputation has acknowledged that he may have given human beings the incorrect influence in his Facebook submit of except for Singaporeans from being considered for a job in his agency.

-Mr Nuseir Yassin, a 27-year-antique Palestinian-Israeli, has additionally stated that he might have been clearer to keep away from any misunderstanding, stated a spokesman for the Tripartite Alliance for Fair and Progressive Employment Practices (Tafep) the day before today.
+Mr. Nuseir Yassin, a 27-year-antique Palestinian-Israeli, has also stated that he might have been clearer to avoid any misunderstanding, stated a spokesman for the Tripartite Alliance for Fair and Progressive Employment Practices (Tafep) the day before today.

-The employment exercise watchdog has reminded Mr Yassin to abide by means of the Tripartite Guidelines on Fair Employment Practices and the Fair Consideration Framework, and to provide Singaporeans “due consideration” for positions in his Singapore organisation, said the spokesman.
+The employment exercise watchdog has reminded Mr. Yassin to utilize the Tripartite Guidelines on Fair Employment Practices and the Fair Consideration Framework and provide Singaporeans “due consideration” for positions in his Singapore organization, said the spokesman.

-Mr Yassin, popularly referred to as Nas, had stated then that he wanted to rent a Vietnamese to enroll in his group in Singapore.
-“I’m looking for the first-class video maker in Vietnam to enroll in me in a complete-time position,” he wrote at the page.
+Mr. Yassin, popularly referred to as Nas, had stated then that he wanted to rent a Vietnamese to enroll in his group in Singapore.
+“I’m looking for the first-class video maker in Vietnam to enroll in me in a complete-time position,” he wrote on the page.

-“He has explained that the posting changed into to are trying to find a candidate to fill a function of video maker whose paintings would be absolutely in Vietnam, despite the fact that the education would be in Singapore.
+“He has explained that the posting changed into trying to find a candidate to fill a video maker function whose paintings would be absolutely in Vietnam, even though the education would be in Singapore.
 His Singapore agency could now not be employing the man or woman,” the spokesman stated.